-If you’re on a tight budget, the Donner 2-in-1 Viper Mini is definitely the volume pedal for you.
+If you’re on a tight budget, and looking for the best volume pedal for swells then the Ernie Ball VP Jr. is definitely the volume pedal for you.
 You’ll sacrifice a little durability with the plastic housing, but it’s still reliable and will save you a ton of cash over metal pedals.
-If you’ve got some more breathing room in your budget, take a good look at the Ernie Ball VP Jr.
+If you’ve got some more breathing room in your budget, take a good look at the Donner 2-in-1 Viper Mini.

 While all of the pedals we’ve discussed are top quality and highly reviewed, the Ernie Ball VP Jr. is trusted by a ton of guitarists out there so you know it’s a reliable pick that’s going to last.
 Finally, if versatility is your game, I’d recommend the Hotone Soul Press Mini.
 As a 3-in-1 volume pedal, it’ll give FX-enthusiasts the best range of functionality.